ar3balaji/restclient-sip/README.md

 `DELETE /call/123 -- delete a call`

+`GET /call -- lists all current conferences`

 `GET /call/123 -- get participant list and call info response-body: {"subject": "some discussion topic", "children": [{"url": "/call/123/2", "session": "rtsp://..."}] }`

 ### Invite:
 Call invitation requires a new message such as "SEND".
-For example, "SEND /login/{email}" sends the given message body to the target logged in user.
-Similarly, "CANCEL /login/{email}/1" cancels a previously sent message it is not already sent.
+For example, "SEND /invite/{email}" sends the given message body to the target logged in user.
+Similarly, "REJECT /invite/{email}" reject a previously sent invitation.
 The message body gives additional details such as whether the message is a call invitation or an instant message.
 The message body is application dependent.
 The SIP application server does not need to understand the message body, as long as it can send a SEND message from one client to another.
 This makes a SEND more closer to an XMPP instead of a SIP INVITE.
 If the callee wants to accept the call invitation, it joins the particular session URL independently.

 ### Sample invite examples
-`SEND /login/alok@example.net -- send call invitation request-body: {"command": "invite", "url": "/call/123", "id": 567}`
+`POST /invite/balaji@example.net -- send call invitation request-body: {"command": "invite", "url": "/call/123"}`

-`SEND /login/alok@example.net -- cancel an invitation request-body: {"command": "cancel", "url": "/call/123", "id": 567}`
+`POST /invite/balaji@example.net -- reject an invitation request-body: {"command": "reject", "url": "/call/123"}`

-`SEND /login/kundan@example.net -- sending a response
-request-body: {"command": "reject", "url": "/call/123", "id": 567, "reason": ...}`
+`POST /invite/balaji@example.net -- accept a invitation request-body: {"command": "accept", "url": "/call/123"}`

+`POST /invite/pending/balaji@example.net -- get pending invites`

+`SEND /invite/balaji@example.net -- get accepted invites`

 ### Profile and messages:
 The SIP application server will host user profile at "/user/{user_id}".
 The concept of user identifier will be implementation dependent.
 In particular, the client could "POST /user" to create a new user account, and get the identifier in the response.
 It can then do a "GET /user/{user_id}" to know various URLs to get contact location of this user.
 It can then do a GET on that URL to fetch the contacts or do a SEND on that URL to send a message or call invitation.